menex/printify-mcp/README.md

 2. Go to your account settings
 3. Generate an API token
 4. Add the token to your `.env` file as shown above

+### ImgBB API Key

+If you want to use the Flux 1.1 Pro Ultra model for image generation, you MUST have an ImgBB API key.
+The Ultra model generates high-resolution images that are too large for direct base64 upload to Printify, so we use ImgBB as an intermediary.
+Here's how to get an API key:

+1. Create an account or log in at [imgbb.com](https://imgbb.com)
+2. Go to [api.imgbb.com](https://api.imgbb.com) to get your API key
+3. Add the key to your `.env` file as shown above

 ## Workflow Examples